The Best Shampoo

-If you’re sensitive to fragrances, our three top picks might be tough for you.
-If that’s the case, our experts suggested Free & Clear Shampoo for Sensitive Skin ($9 per 12 oz bottle and available in multipacks).
-It’s got absolutely no fragrance and is widely recommended by dermatologists for anyone who reacts to dye, fragrance, parabens, or harsh surfactants.
-Our testers weren’t particularly excited about it — its no-nonsense, sterile scent makes you realize why most shampoo companies add fragrance, and it’s also missing that satisfying lather — but they all agreed that it did the trick in terms of cleaning.
+If you’re sensitive to fragrances, our experts suggested Free & Clear Shampoo for Sensitive Skin ($9 per 12 oz bottle and available in multipacks).
+It’s fragrance-free and is widely recommended by dermatologists for anyone who reacts to dye, fragrance, parabens, or harsh surfactants.
+Our testers weren’t particularly excited about it — its no-nonsense, sterile scent makes you realize why most shampoo companies add fragrance — but they all agreed that it did the trick in terms of cleaning.